 By the time I remembered to take a pic I only had this chunk left which was going to a friend of mine.

 Is it healthy?
-No. Does it taste like an angel came in your mouth?
+No. Does it taste like an angel was reincarnated into dessert?
 Yes.

 Yes it does.

 – 1 1/4 cups chocolate graham cracker crumbs